 But you know what the BEST part is about my friend?
 She is an amazingly gracious, humble, encouraging and loving friend to those who know her.
 I dearly love Edie (and her delicious carrot cake recipe!)… here’s the two of us at a music reunion in Los Angeles in 2015.
 I remain grateful God allowed our lives to intersect so many years ago, and for the blessing of our continuing friendship to this day.

 So… back to this recipe.
 Edie’s Carrot Cake is so moist; it’s filled with grated carrots, crushed pineapple, chopped pecans, coconut, cinnamon, etc. , and is topped with a delicious cream cheese frosting!
 If left alone in a room with a fork and this cake… I might be forced to eat the entire thing (wink wink).
 Yes… it honestly is the BEST carrot cake I’ve ever had!
-Here’s how you make it:
+You will LOVE it!!
+Here’s how to make it:

 Using an electric mixer, cream together oil, sugar, eggs, and vanilla.